-ICER= Cost A - Cost B/ Effect A - Effect B
+ICER = Cost A - Cost B Effect A - Effect B

-Cost A is the costs arising from method A, Cost B the costs for method B; Effect A is the effects that follow from method A, Effect B the effects from method B. This means that the ICER calculates the costs of achieving one more unit of effect (eg a gained life-year or an adolescent graduating) by switching from one method to another.
-The new method is cost-effective if society's willingness to pay for an effect is higher than the extra costs needed to achieve the effect with that particular method.
+Cost A is the costs arising from the new method A, Cost B the costs for old method B; Effect A is the effects that follow from method A, Effect B the effects from method B. This means that the ICER calculates the costs of achieving one more unit of effect (e.g. a gained life year or an adolescent graduating) by switching from one method to another.
+The new method is cost-effective if society's willingness-to-pay for an effect is higher than the cost required to achieve the effect with that costs method.

-The result can also be depicted in the cost-effectiveness plain, where the differences in incremental costs and incremental effects are plotted in a figure with four quadrants (Figure 11.1).
+The result can also be depicted in the cost-effectiveness plane, where the differences in costs and effects between the methods are plotted in a figure with four quadrants (Figure 11.1).
 Since quadrants IV and II supply obvious answers (the old method dominates in IV and the new method dominates in II) the focus, in general, is on quadrants I and III.
-The plots lie in these when the new method entails higher effects but also higher costs, or lower costs but also lower effects compared with the old method.
+The result is found in these when the new method entails higher effects but also higher costs, or lower costs but also lower effects, compared with the old method.